johnzweng/XposedModifyAidRouting/README.md

 ### Module for NFC Host-Card-Emulation (HCE) Catch-All Routing ##

-Tested with Android 4.4.1
+- Tested with Android 4.4.1
+- Tested with Android 4.4.4 *(cyanogenmod 11-20141022-NIGHTLY-hammerhead on a LG Nexus 5)*
 <br/>

 ### What's this ##

 - This is a module for the [Xposed Framework](http://repo.xposed.info/).
 You need to have installed the Xposed framework (which is not made by me) on your phone.
-You need to have root for the Xposed framework (but not for this module).
+You need to have root to be able to install the Xposed framework (but no root is needed for this Xposed module).

 ### NFC Card-Emulation Background
 - With Android 4.4 (KitKat) Google introduced NFC Host-Card-Emulation, which allows your phone to act as a NFC-SmartCard.
 App developers now can create special apps which handle all the incoming NFC data packets and response like a ISO 7816-4 SmartCard would do it.